-Certain of our properties are located in states where natural disasters such as tornadoes, hurricanes and earthquakes are more common than in other states.
+Certain of our properties are located in states where natural disasters such as tornadoes, hurricanes, wildfires and earthquakes are more common than in other states.
 Given recent extreme weather events across parts of the United States, including devastating hurricanes in Florida, wildfires and floods in California, and winter storms in Texas, it is also possible that our other properties could incur significant damage due to other natural disasters.
-While we carry insurance to cover a substantial portion of the cost of such events, such as droughts or flooding, our insurance includes deductible amounts and certain items may not be covered by insurance.
-Future natural disasters may significantly affect our operations and properties and, more specifically, may cause us to experience reduced rental revenue (including from increased vacancy), incur clean-up costs or otherwise incur costs in connection with such events.
+While we carry insurance to cover a substantial portion of the cost of such events, such as droughts or flooding, our insurance includes deductible amounts and certain items may not be covered by insurance or coverage terms of existing insurance policies could change.
+Future natural disasters may significantly affect our operations and properties and, more specifically, may cause us to experience reduced rental revenue (including from increased vacancy), incur cleanup costs or otherwise incur costs in connection with such events.
 Any of these events may have a material adverse effect on our financial condition, results of operations, cash flows, or the market price of our common stock or preferred stock.